cube-io/ensure-nano/README.md

 # ensure-nano

-Adds the ability to ensure a database exists in your [CouchDB](http://couchdb.apache.org/) database.
+Adds the ability to ensure a database exists in your [CouchDB](http://couchdb.apache.org/) database when using [nano](https://github.com/dscape/nano).

 You simply use `ensure-nano` instead of `nano.use()` when setting up your database connection: